Detecting Toxic Flow: Data and preliminary analysis

 Table \ref{tab:datset prop} shows summary statistics for the trading activity of six clients of LMAX Broker in the pair EUR/USD.

-Below, we work with the data of Clients 1 to 6 in Table \ref{tab:datset prop} and we assume that the broker quotes her clients the best available rates in LMAX Exchange net of fees.
-Transaction costs in FX are around \$3 per million euros traded (see e.g., \cite{cartea2023optimal}), so this assumption provides clients with a discount of \$3 per million euros traded when trading with the broker.
+Below, we work with the data of Clients 1 to 6 and we assume that the broker quotes her clients the best available rates in LMAX Exchange net of fees.
+Transaction costs in FX are around \$3 per million euros traded (see e.g., \cite{cartea2023optimal}), so this assumption provides clients with a discount of \$3 per million euros traded when trading with the broker.\footnote{ In practice, not all clients receive the same bid and ask quotes. }

-\subsection{Toxicity}
+\section{Toxicity}

 In this paper, a trade is toxic over a given time window if the client can unwind the trade at a profit within the time window.
 Instead of classifying traders as informed or uninformed, the broker assesses the probability that each trade becomes toxic within a specified time window.
 Not all trades sent by better informed clients will be toxic, and not all trades sent by less informed clients will be benign.
 Thus, our models aim to predict price movements based on current features regardless of whether the trader is informed or not.
 Our methods, however, include the identity of the trader, so predicting toxicity of a trade will depend, among other features, on how often the client executed toxic trades in the past.